CozmoNate/HWSensors/README.txt

 GitHub, sources: https://github.com/kozlek/HWSensors

 IMPORTANT: Do not install drivers on real mac!
-It even may work but you are doing it at your own risk.
+It even may work but you are doing this at your own risk.